JUB-Yoush/personal-site/src/routes/blog/double-abstraction.md

 A very common piece of advice you hear is "Don't make an engine if you're interested in making games".
 Sound advice, but I still take some issue with it.
 The words we use to describe the tool we use to make games with is confusing.

-When we use the phrase "Game Engine" we think of an engine, as in: the core that manages/runs a game we build around it.
+When we use the phrase "game engine" we think of an engine, as in: the core that manages/runs a game we build around it.
 This isn't a sound analogy, we have the game engine itself sure, but it's abstract, (most) engines aren't designed for any specific genre or mechanics.
 We still need to use the capabilities of the engine's API to build the specific engine that powers our game-play.

 This gives us two layers of abstraction before we get to making things people can actually play: The abstract "implementation" layer that we build or engine in, and the specific abstract "engine" layer we write.
 Afterwards we make the specific game-play content within our engine (levels, items, enemies etc).
-This is what I consider the "double abstraction" of Game Engines.
+This is what I consider the "double abstraction" of game engines.

 When people use the phrase "game engine", they tend to conflate the two layers with each other.
 "Engine-less" game development would then be like building a car without an engine (Soapbox cars don't count, their engine is gravity).
 Games can't exist without engines, something needs to facilitate the game-play happening.